UmairAbideen/dom-pdf/README.md

-## 📄 Laravel 10 PDF Generation with DomPDF Example
+## 📄 Laravel 10 PDF Generation with DomPDF

 This project demonstrates how to generate PDFs in Laravel 10 using the Barryvdh/DomPDF package.
 It allows you to create downloadable PDF documents from data stored in your database, such as books, reports, invoices, or any data-based document.